hl7au/au-fhir-base/pages/_includes/au-medicationdispense-intro.md

 When supplying a medicationReference, extensions about the medication itself are not be used here.
 Such extensions may be referenced from the Medication resource.

-Where a system cannot include a coded value (only MedicationDispense.medicationCodeableConcept.text can be supplied) it is expected that:
-* where a system has a brand name, with or without a generic name, the brand name will form part of the MedicationDispense.medicationCodeableConcept.text
-* where a system has only a generic name, the generic name will form part of MedicationDispense.medicationCodeableConcept.text
-* where a system is unable to determine whether the text is brand name or generic name, the text will be supplied in MedicationDispense.medicationCodeableConcept.text

 #### Examples